-The Advanced Scholars program began in 2005 with the College of Agricultural Sciences and Natural Resources (CASNR) offering selected college-level coursework, research and other forms of experiential learning opportunities for high school students through the Nebraska Academy.
+The Nebraska Now program, formerly known as Advanced Scholars, began in 2005 with the College of Agricultural Sciences and Natural Resources (CASNR) offering selected college-level coursework, research and other forms of experiential learning opportunities for high school students through the Nebraska Academy.

-Students taking Advanced Scholars courses offered by CASNR automatically become participants in the Nebraska Academy (these courses have the following CASNR course prefixes: AGRI, AGRO, ASCI, ENTO, FDST, HORT, and NRES).
+Students taking Nebraska Now courses offered by CASNR automatically become participants in the Nebraska Academy (these courses have the following CASNR course prefixes: AGRI, AGRO, ASCI, ENTO, FDST, HORT, and NRES).

 Research indicates that many students have a good deal of their high school graduation requirements satisfied by the time they reach their senior year.
 Additionally, many are prepared to experience the academic demands, but perhaps not ready for both the academic and social demands, of college.
 The University of Nebraska-Lincoln’s College of Agricultural Sciences and Natural Resources wishes to provide opportunities by: